lkrsova/lkrsova.github.io/_posts/2023-02-05-uncanny-valley.md

 ![](/images/mori-uncanny.png)

 #### Prosthetics origin
 The original artefact Mori used was a prosthetic hand.
 Prosthetic hands, even in the 70s, had achieved a resemblance to the human form that looked on par with false teeth.
 Upon first glance artificial hands covered by a skin colored looking material seems human-like.
 But once a person hits the realization that the hand is actually artificial, they experience an eerie sensation.
-First they get startled by the unnatural behavior of the hand while shaking it - it’s coldness and boneless structure that doesn’t fit in the mental model of how a human hand should behave while interacting with it.
+They usually get startled once they shake the hand - the unnatural behavior of the hand, including its coldness and boneless structure that doesn’t fit in the mental model of how a human hand should behave while interacting with it.

 ![](/images/figurepaperpoliakoff.png)

 *Recent studies [Poliakoff et al., 2018] examined the perception of eeriness of human prosthetic hands to, once again, support or refute Mori's hypothesis.*

 #### It gets worse with movement
 As the graph shows, **uncanny valley gets even more prominent with movement**.
 People are in general so attuned and familiar to the natural flow of movements human bodies and their parts make that even the slightest difference can throw them into the uncanny valley.

 Just think about all the examples from movies where a the world is hit by a virus and majority of the populace becomes zombie.
-They either tend to have jerky, jolting and in other way fast uncoordinated movements, or are amost impossibly slow and drag themselves around.
+They either tend to have jerky, jolting and in other way spasmic, uncoordinated movements, or are impossibly slow and drag themselves around.
+All of it seems so unnatural to the human eye we, as the audience, immediately recognize there's something off.

-In video games specifically, you can spot it within animations including running -- I am personally expericing it now with a rather comical running in [*Star Wars Jedi: Fallen Order*](https://www.ea.com/games/starwars/jedi/jedi-fallen-order)) - dancing, and more coordinate and complex set of movements.
-I would like to cover this topic in more depth in the future with an expert's insight from someone from animation and mocap departments, so stay tuned!

-### What does research say?
+Excuse this

+### Research says...
 Different explanations investigated from biological, cognitive, and social roots tried explaining uncanny valley, but its origin is not conclusively confirmed.
 For that reason some researchers contest the existence of uncanny valley entirely or claim that the “valley” is actually a “cliff”.
 Interestingly enough, there also seems to be a generational and cultural divide.
-[Some cultures are so accustomed to be living with their dead ones](https://www.escape.com.au/destinations/asia/the-tribe-that-keeps-their-dead-relatives-at-home/image-gallery/6b4fc89987417563bd9f9f128131ec28?galleryimage=2) that one would argue their threshold of uncanny valley is most likely placed in a very different spot than the one of members of the Western cultures.
+[Some cultures are so accustomed to living with their dead ones](https://www.escape.com.au/destinations/asia/the-tribe-that-keeps-their-dead-relatives-at-home/image-gallery/6b4fc89987417563bd9f9f128131ec28?galleryimage=2) that one would argue their threshold of uncanny valley is most likely placed in a very different spot than the one of members of the Western cultures.

-### What does cause the uncanny valley?
+#### What causes it then?
+To be honest, we don't really know for sure.
 One of the approaches that aims to explain what happens when human interact with increasingly human-like characters claims that the discomfort comes from the *perceptual mismatch hypothesis* when a mismatch by inconsistent sensory cues happens (e.g. proportions of face features doesn’t match skin texture, etc.).

 On the other hand, *theory of mind* might offer another explanation.
 Research has shown that the most problematic parts causing uncanny valley are particularly face and eye-related areas.
 Humans are tuned in to detect even small changes in facial expressions and eye movement and surrounding areas are the facial features used to assess other people’s mental states through.
 When for example a smile doesn’t match human anatomy, humans subconsciously assess that there is something off with the person and might feel repulsed by them.
 Then the capacity to understand others through theory of mind can be limited.